-At the end of the hall is "Father's Office".
-So-called because it was hand written on an old floor plan.
+At the end of the hall is "Father's Office" which was added between 1779-1787.
+So-called because the name was hand written on an old floor plan.
 It is here that General Schuyler administered his various affairs.
 As a land owner he was very interested in surveying.
-This is reflected in the unusual brass and mahogany surveying instrument on the floor near the bookcase and is similar to one used by George It was made by Francis Watkins, a clock maker in Washington.
-London in 1770.
+This is reflected in the unusual brass and mahogany Odometer instrument on the floor near the bookcase and is similar to one used by George Washington.
+It was made by Francis Watkins, a clock maker in London in 1770.
 The handle and shaft are one solid piece hollowed out to hold metal works and a chain drive.
 The brass dial is calibrated in yards, poles, furlongs and miles.
-The bundle of metal objects near the surveying wheel is a 100'surveyor's chain with iron handles.
-The books in the bookcase reflect Schuyler's interest in religion and history.
+The bundle of metal objects near the surveying wheel is a 100'surveyor's chain with iron handles. books in the bookcase reflect Schuyler's interest in religion and history.
+He spoke and read five languages.
 Among the books is a Wilbur family bible dating from 1791.
 They were one of the early families in this area.
-Four volumes on the history of France, and various religious books in Greek, Latin, Dutch, German, and English.
-One of the Dutch hymnals contained hymns for almost any purpose from rain, good crops to victory in battle.
+There are four volumes on the history of France, and various religious books in Greek, Latin, Dutch, German, and English reflecting his wide interests.
+One of the Dutch hymnals contained hymns for almost any purpose from rain, to good crops or victory in battle.